kegsay/blog/_posts/2016-11-09-Why-manage-dependencies.md

 Rinse and repeat.
 On bad codebases this can end up with many disparate code alterations to add in a single change/feature/bugfix.
 On really bad codebases it may turn out to be **impossible** to realistically make the desired code alteration because it would require completely re-architecting the project.
 The project ends up [gradually petrified](http://finalfantasy.wikia.com/wiki/Gradual_Petrify_(status)) and there is no realistic way out of it.
 How could this have been avoided?

+<a name="deps">1</a>: *It's important to point out that the dependency graph you form when modifying code transcends any kind of "API" you may have cobbled together.
+It doesn't matter what the public API is if you gut wrench private `_variables` in Python for example: you're depending on it.*

-<a name="reflection">1</a>: *This works up to a point: if your project makes liberal use of reflection/metaprogramming then these aids will not help you.
+<a name="reflection">2</a>: *This works up to a point: if your project makes liberal use of reflection/metaprogramming then these aids will not help you.
 What's more, your compiler (if you have one) probably won't help you either, obscuring your dependency graph.*

 ## Minimise dependencies